Barcode534/League-of-Legends-API-stats-analysis/README.md

 The goal of the project is to collect match data of the highest rated players in the game, see which champions they pick, find mean winrate of each champion, then see how these winrates change when partnered with certain champions.
 The result should be that when you are choosing your champion in the pre-game lobby, you can see some of your teams picks, some of the opponents picks, and from this information you can make a better decision than just random.

+The end product does work, and as a recreational player, I have benefited from this big data analysis.

 Product demonstration: https://www.youtube.com/watch?v=Imy_IyydMMY&t=7s

+How to run the scripts:

 Step 1.
 Use collectIDs script to get the IDs of the highest rated players in the game.